-As with other potentially toxic anticancer agents, care should be exercised in the handling and preparation of infusion solutions of Pemetrexed disodium.
+As with other potentially toxic anticancer agents, care should be exercised in the handling and preparation of infusion solutions of Pemetrexed.
 The use of gloves is recommended.
-If a solution of PEMETREXED DISODIUM FOR INJECTION contacts the skin, wash the skin immediately and thoroughly with soap and water.
-If Pemetrexed disodium contacts the mucous membranes, flush thoroughly with water.
+If a solution of Pemetrexed for Injection contacts the skin, wash the skin immediately and thoroughly with soap and water.
+If Pemetrexed contacts the mucous membranes, flush thoroughly with water.
 Several published guidelines for handling and disposal of anticancer agents are available (see Part II: REFERENCES).
 There is no general agreement that all of the procedures recommended in the guideline are necessary or appropriate.

 Pemetrexed is not a vesicant.
-There is not a specific antidote for extravasation of Pemetrexed disodium.
+There is not a specific antidote for extravasation of pemetrexed.
 To date, there have been few reported cases of pemetrexed extravasation, which were not assessed as serious by the investigator.
 Pemetrexed extravasation should be managed with local standard practice for extravasation as with other non-vesicants.